-The Council considers that the presence of CCTV cameras can be an important means of deterring and detecting crime and anti-social behaviour at, and immediately outside, licensed premises and also be a valuable tool in the range of management practices adopted at licensed premises.
-Conditions might include a requirement to have CCTV on the premises, and also the precise siting of each camera, the requirement to maintain cameras in working order, and to retain recordings for an appropriate period of time.
+The presence of CCTV cameras can be an important means of deterring and detecting crime at and immediately outside licensed premises.
+Conditions should not just consider a requirement to have CCTV on the premises, but also the precise siting of each camera, the requirement to maintain cameras in working order, and to retain recordings for an appropriate period of time.